NVIDIA/NeMo/README.md

 #### 5.9.2. mT5 Fine-tuning
 <a id="markdown-mt5-fine_tuning" name="mt5-fine_tuning"></a>

-XNLI benchmark are supported for mT5 models.
+XQuAD benchmark are supported for mT5 models.

 The configuration used for the fine-tuning needs to be specified in the `conf/config.yaml` file, specifying the `fine_tuning` parameter, which specifies the file to use for fine-tuning purposes.
 The `fine_tuning` parameter must be included in `stages` to run the fine-tuning pipeline.
-To fine-tune checkpoint on `xnli` task, set `fine_tuning` parameter to `mt5/xnli`, which can be found in `conf/fine_tuning/mt5/xnli.yaml`.
+To fine-tune checkpoint on `xquad` task, set `fine_tuning` parameter to `mt5/xquad`, which can be found in `conf/fine_tuning/mt5/xquad.yaml`.

 ##### 5.9.2.1.
 Common
 <a id="markdown-common" name="common"></a>